DonutEspresso/lumberjill/README.md

  * `options.name` {String} name of the logger
  * `[options.raw]` {Boolean} when true, logs raw bunyan JSON records
  * `[options.level]` {Number} Possible values 0, 10, 20, 30, 40, 50, 60.
 Can
-be conveniently used via the main exports object by logger friendly levels, i.e., when true, logs raw bunyan JSON records
+be conveniently used via the main exports object by using the logger friendly name levels.

 __Returns__: {Object} a bunyan logger.
 Supports all bunyan logger methods.